galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >    - Set the datatype of the reference (.fa) files to **fasta** and assign the Genome as **dm3**
 > 1. Click *Start*
 > 1. Rename the files in your history to something meaningful (*e.g.* control_sRNA_rep1.fq)
-> 1. Build a *Dataset list* for each set of replicates
+> 1. Build a *Dataset list* for each set of replicate FASTQ files
 >    - Click the *Operations on multiple datasets* check box at the top of the history panel
 >    - Check the three boxes next to the control RNAi (control) sRNA-seq samples
 >    - Click *For all selected...* and choose *Build dataset list*
 >    - Ensure the three control samples are the only ones selected, and enter a name for the new collection (*e.g.* control sRNA-seq)
 >    - Click *Create list*
->    - Repeat for the *klp10A* RNAi samples
+>    - Repeat for the three *klp10A* RNAi samples
 >
 > {: .hands_on}

 ## Read quality checking

-Read quality scores (called phred scores) in FASTQ-formatted data can be encoded by one of a few different encoding schemes.
-Most Galaxy tools assume that input FASTQ files are using the Sanger/Illumina 1.9 encoding scheme, and if the files are using another scheme, the tools will not interpret the quality score appropriately.
-It is always good practice to check what quality encoding scheme your data are using and then convert to Sanger/Illumina 1.9 if necessary.
-We can do this using the [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool (further described in the [NGS-QC tutorial](../../NGS-QC/tutorials/dive_into_qc)).
+Read quality scores (phred scores) in FASTQ-formatted data can be encoded by one of a few different encoding schemes.
+Most Galaxy tools assume that input FASTQ files are using the Sanger/Illumina 1.9 encoding scheme, and if the files are using another scheme, the tools will not interpret the quality score correctly.
+It is good practice to confirm the quality encoding scheme of your data and then convert to Sanger/Illumina 1.9 if necessary.
+We can check the quality encoding scheme using the [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool (further described in the [NGS-QC tutorial](../../NGS-QC/tutorials/dive_into_qc)).

 > ### :pencil2: Hands-on: Quality checking
 >
 > 1. **FastQC** :wrench:: Run `FastQC` on the FASTQ read files to assess the quality of the reads using the following parameters:
->    - **Short read data from your current history**: Click the "Dataset collection" tab and then select the control sRNA-seq dataset
+>    - **Short read data from your current history**: Click the "Dataset collection" tab and then select the control sRNA-seq dataset collection
 >    - Repeat for the *klp10A* RNAi dataset collection
 >
 >    > ### :question: Questions